-As a member of multidisciplinary teams, Dr. Le-Rademacher provides statistical expertise to researchers seeking novel treatments for patients with hematologic malignancies.
-She is also involved in research in the area of symptom management and intervention, which seeks treatments to alleviate symptoms associated with cancer therapies.
+As a member of several multidisciplinary teams, Dr. Le-Rademacher provides scientific and statistical expertise to researchers seeking novel treatments for patients with hematologic malignancies.
+She is also involved in symptom management and intervention research, which seeks treatments to alleviate symptoms associated with cancer therapies.

 Learn about clinical trials that address specific scientific questions about human health and disease.